oguyon/Cfits/src/AOloopControl/doc/AOloopControl.md

 ## Overview

-There are 3 ways for users to simulate hardware
+There are 3 methods for users to simulate hardware

-- Provide an external simulation that adheres to AOloopControl input/output conventions
+- METHOD 1: Provide an external simulation that adheres to AOloopControl input/output conventions

-- Use the physical hardware simulation provided by the package
+- METHOD 2: Use the physical hardware simulation provided by the package

-- Use the linear hardware simulation: this option is fastest, but only captures linear relationships between DM actuators and WFS signals
+- METHOD 3: Use the linear hardware simulation: this option is fastest, but only captures linear relationships between DM actuators and WFS signals

+## METHOD 1: Provide an external simulation that adheres to AOloopControl input/output conventions

+The user runs a loop that updates the wavefront sensor image when the DM input changes.
+Both the DM and WFS are represented as shared memory image streams.
+When a new DM shape is written, the DM stream semaphores are posted by the user, triggering the WFS image computation.
+When the WFS image is computed, its semaphores are posted.

-## Physical hardware simulation
+## METHOD 2: Physical hardware simulation

 The AOsim simulation architecture relies on individual processes that simulate subsystems.
 Each process is launched by a bash script.
 ASCII configuration files are read by each process.
 Data I/O can be done with low latency using shared memory and semaphores: a process operation (for example, the wavefront sensor process computing WFS signals) is typically triggered by a semaphore contained in the shared memory wavefront stream.
 A low-speed file system based alternative to shared memory and semaphores is also provided.

-### Quick start
+### Running Method 2

-You can launch the simulator quickly with the following steps:
+Launch the simulator with the following steps:

-- go into directory `aohardsim`
+- Create a series of atmospheric wavefronts (do this only once, this step can take several hrs):

+		./aohardsim/aosimmkwf

+	Stop the process when a few wavefront files have been created (approximately 10 minimum).
+The AO code will loop through the list of files created, so a long list is preferable to reduce the frequency at which the end-of-sequence discontinuity occurs.
+The current wavefront file index is displayed as the process runs; in this example, the process is working on file #2:

+		Layer  0/ 7, Frame   99/ 100, File      0/100000000  [TIME =     0.0990 s]  WRITING SCIENCE WAVEFRONT ... -
+		Layer  0/ 7, Frame   99/ 100, File      1/100000000  [TIME =     0.1990 s]  WRITING SCIENCE WAVEFRONT ... -
+		Layer  1/ 7, Frame   42/ 100, File      2/100000000  [TIME =     0.2420 s]

+	Type `CTRL-C` to stop the process.
+Note that you can relaunch the script later to build additional wavefront files.

-- create symbolic link `atmwf` to atmospheric wavefront simulation directory.
+	By default, the wavefront files are stored in the work directory.
+You may choose to move them to another location (useful if you have multiple work directories sharing the same wavefront files).
+You can then create a symbolic link `atmwf` to an existing atmospheric wavefront simulation directory.
 For example:

-	`ln -s /data/AtmWF/wdir00/ atmwf`
+		ln -s /data/AtmWF/wdir00/ atmwf

-- execute master script './runAOhsim'
+- Execute master script `./aohardsim/runAOhsim`

+- To stop the physical simulator: `./aohardsim/runAOhsim -k`

+Important notes:

+- Parameters for the simulation can be changed by editing the `.conf` files in the `aohardsim` directory

+- You may need to kill and relaunch the main script twice after changing parameters

-### Processes and scripts: main WF control loop
+### Processes and scripts details

 #### Process `aosimmkWF`

-`aosimmkWF` reads precomputed wavefronts and formats them for the simulations (pixel scale, temporal sampling).
+`aosimmkWF` reads precomputed wavefronts and formats them for the simulation parameters (pixel scale, temporal sampling).

 Parameters for `aosimmkWF` are stored in configuration file: